dr1408/Phantom-Proxy/README.md

 - No analytics.
 The extension contains no analytics, telemetry, crash reporting, or tracking of any kind.
 - No external services.
 The extension makes no outbound connections of its own.
 The only network requests it makes are those explicitly initiated by the user via the Repeater tab.
 - Data you send via Repeater.
 When you use the Repeater tab to send a request, that request goes directly from your browser to the target URL you specify.
 No data passes through any server operated by the developer.
-Contact.
-For questions about this policy, contact: naveen.jagadeesan@outlook.com